George Beresford (bishop)

 The Rt.
 Rev. George de la Poer Beresford (19 July 1765 – 16 October 1841) was an Irish bishop.

 A member of the Beresford family headed by the Marquess of Waterford, Beresford was the son of the Hon.
 John Beresford, younger son of Marcus Beresford, 1st Earl of Tyrone.
 Marcus Beresford and John Claudius Beresford were his brothers.

-Beresford was Dean of Kilmore from 1797 to 1801, Bishop of Clonfert and Kilmacduagh between 1801 and 1802 and Bishop of Kilmore between 1802 and 1839.
+He became Dean of Kilmore from 1797 to 1801, Bishop of Clonfert and Kilmacduagh between 1801 and 1802 and Bishop of Kilmore between 1802 and 1839.
 The latter year the Kilmore and Ardagh sees were united, and Beresford served as Bishop for the new see until his death two years later.